veillette/physics-book/contents/ch1PhysicsAnIntroduction.md

 of physics.
 Consider a smartphone ([Figure 2](#Figure2)).
 Physics describes how electricity interacts with the various circuits inside the device.
 This knowledge helps engineers select the appropriate materials and circuit layout when building the smartphone.
 Next, consider a GPS system.
 Physics describes the relationship between the speed of an object, the distance over which it travels, and the time it takes to travel that distance.
-When you use a GPS device in a vehicle, it utilizes these physics equations to determine the travel time from one location to another.
+GPS relies on precise calculations that account for variations in the Earth's landscapes, the exact distance between orbiting satellites, and even the effect of a complex occurrence of time dilation.
+Most of these calculations are founded on algorithms developed by Gladys West, a mathematician and computer scientist who programmed the first computers capable of highly accurate remote sensing and positioning.
+When you use a GPS device, it utilizes these algorithms to recognize where you are and how your position relates to other objects on Earth.

 ![A topographical map of a location is shown on an iPhone with some information about the location using the G P S system.](../resources/Figure_01_01_02_aa.jpg "The Apple &#x201C;iPhone&#x201D; is a common smart phone with a GPS function.
 Physics describes the way that electricity flows through the circuits of this device.
 Engineers use their knowledge of physics to construct an iPhone with features that consumers will enjoy.
 One specific feature of an iPhone is the GPS function.
 GPS uses physics equations to determine the driving time between two locations on a map. (credit: @gletham GIS, Social, Mobile Tech Images) ")
 {: #Figure2 height="250"}